helium/HIP/0018-oracle-arb-fix.md

 **The proposed solution is to make HNT to DC conversion for transaction fees to be based on the minimum of (previous prices and dynamic price)  and to force burn transactions to accept a dynamic conversion rate, as long as it is below the transactions maximum acceptable conversion rate.**

 Since transaction fees are relatively insignificant in the economics of the Helium blockchain, allowing for “opportunistic” transactions should not affect things the way that burning HNT for DC does.
-Thus allowing a minimum of previous and dynamic previous gives the same desired ease of use.
+Thus allowing a minimum of (previous prices and dynamic future prices) gives the same desired ease of use, with perhaps a surprise of paying less.

 For HNT to DC conversion, the dynamic price essentially means that any oracle price changes may change one’s conversion rate.
 In general, the DC burn transaction is only useful for OUI operators or facilitators of these parties.
 As such, we may expect a level of sophistication from these actors relative to regular wallet holders or miners who simply wish to transact funds.